rubinmd/very_best_associations/README.md

 Use the [Ideas feature in First Draft](http://www.firstdraft.com/ideas) to help solidify your domain model.
 You can skip the sketches and stories, but if you enter your tables and columns, the tool will help you with your code.

-Treat users as just another CRUD table, like we did in this project; next week we'll see how to allow people to sign in.
+Treat users as just another CRUD table, like we did in this project; next, we'll see how to allow people to sign in.

 **Ask lots of questions**.
 Good luck!